sam0s/PseudoCasting/README.md

-# PseudoCasting
+# PsuedoCasting (working title)

 Cool system of rendering Graphics, in a 2.5d Wolfenstein style.

 <I> Basically Fake Ray Casting. </I>

-# PsuedoCasting (working title)
-is my new way of rendering "3d" graphics in python & pygame (or whatever language).
+PseudoCasting is my new way of rendering "3d" graphics in python & pygame (or whatever language).

 It's similar to [raycasting](http://lodev.org/cgtutor/raycasting.html), but more basic, and with less math.